 “Stephen was not stupid,” Stephen’s friend told FITSNews.
 “There is no way that would happen to him.
 He would not let a car, let alone a truck, get close enough to hit him.
 That did not happen to my friend.
 He doesn’t deserve that.
 He doesn’t deserve people to think that.”

 Stephen was beloved.
 He was an openly gay young man in the small town of Hampton, South Carolina, which wasn’t easy, but he made the best of it, his friends told FITSNews.
 He was bright and determined to make a better life for himself.
 He was in school for nursing at the time of his death.

 The Murdaugh name was mentioned over 40 times throughout the course of the investigation – which went cold less than a year after Smith was killed.
-According to SCHP documents, detectives were pursuing Paul Murdaugh and his brother Buster Murdaugh as possible persons of interest in the case.

 To be fair, police appeared to be pursuing other persons of interest as well and never named anyone as a suspect.

 According to the investigation file, Buster was rumored to have been linked to Stephen — intimately — but detectives never proved this connection.
 It’s also unclear if the MAIT team ever examined Stephen’s phone, which was tossed between agencies before it was finally unlocked by the FBI several years after his death.

 After interviewing several sources who knew the Murdaugh brothers, SCHP detective Proctor made some significant assessments of the family.
 FITSNews obtained all audio from the investigation file.

 “I think it’s a situation when you grow up and your family is kinda high-profile and you get away with some things because of your family name,” Proctor said in 2015.
 “You become invincible in a way and you get a little liquor and you think you’re untouchable.”